Political party strength in the District of Columbia

-The following table indicates the party of elected officials in the United States federal district Washington, D.C.
+The following table indicates the party of elected officials in the United States federal district District of Columbia.

 With the enactment of the 23rd amendment to the Constitution in 1961, the district has been permitted to participate in presidential elections.
 It is part of the "blue wall", having voted for all Democratic nominees since 1964.

 The majority of residents want the district to become a state and gain full voting representation in Congress, which was confirmed with a 2016 referendum.
 To prepare for this goal, the district has been electing shadow congresspeople since 1990.
 The shadow senators and shadow representative emulate the role of representing the district in Congress and push for statehood alongside the non-voting House delegate.
 All shadow congresspeople elected have been Democrats.